Surging Pitt hopes to sort out ‘Coastal Chaos’ vs. Miami

-PITTSBURGH (AP) — Pittsburgh coach Pat Narduzzi brought his thumbs together to make the universal symbol for the place forever known as “The U.”
+PITTSBURGH (AP) — Pittsburgh coach Pat Narduzzi brought his thumbs together to make the universal symbol for the place known as “The U.”

 His message was simple: Miami’s brand name still carries weight, even if the Hurricanes are no longer the dominant force they were two decades ago or even two years ago.